vuejs/docs/src/guide/extras/web-components.md

 }
 ```

-A consumer can use the elements in a Vue file,
+A consumer can use the elements in a Vue file:

 ```vue
 <script setup>